GoogleCloudPlatform/java-docs-samples/SAMPLE_FORMAT.md

   as complex, nested builders can be hard to read.
 * _Act_ - Send the request and receive the response.
 * _Assert_ - Verify the call was successful or that the response is correct.
-This is often done by print contents of the response to `stdout`.
+This is often done by print the contents of the response to `stdout`.

 ## Style
 Samples in this repository follow the [Google Java Style Guide][java-style].